itsmyfacade/recommender-app/README.md

 A small Flask API that suggests similar products using text embeddings.
 Built for learning and demo purposes.

+Note: I originally built this project a few months ago.
+This version is a **reconstruction** with a cleaner setup (Flask API + Next.js frontend) so I could practice structuring a full-stack app from scratch again.

 ---

 ## Features